DBT Skills Group

 - interpersonal effectiveness: learning to assert/ask for changes, resist unwanted changes (say no), and balance gaining one’s objective with self-respect, without harming or sacrificing the relationship

 In DBT skills groups, participants learn skills alongside each other, complete homework each week, and share and support each other’s experiences.
-We offer two groups, Monday evenings and Thursday mornings.
+We offer two groups: Wednedays 5pm-6:30pm and Thursdays 9am-10:30am.